cs

 cs scan alpine:3.17

 Findings are printed directly to the terminal.
-Use --strict to exit with code 1 when secrets are found, which is useful for blocking CI/CD pipelines:
+Use --strict to exit with code 1 when vulnerabilities are found, which is useful for blocking CI/CD pipelines:

 cs scan --strict alpine:3.17